BawdyAnarchist/quBSD/Future_Development.md

 qb-usbvm
 	- When xterm is closed with ssh connection, the tap1 connect between jail and usbvm should be severed.
 Need a "trap" command
 	- Need to rework usbvm automatic internet with option (due to general net rework)

-All files inside scripts should be made into variable references

 column -t some of the conf files